RM220507/HangmanSolver/README.md

 # HangmanSolver
-A python program to help players solve Hangman puzzles
+A python program to challenge and complete hangman puzzles.
+Test your brain against it, or use it to help you beat your friends.
+Happy playing!